h-vn/draft-ietf-radext-radiusv11/README.md

 This document is for the IETF RADEXT WG http://datatracker.ietf.org/wg/radext

+The IETF datatracker page for this document is https://datatracker.ietf.org/doc/draft-dekok-radext-radiusv11/

 ## RADIUS and FIPS-140

 Historical RADIUS over UDP is not FIPS compatible.
 This version can be used in a FIPS compatible environment.